 - Contact someone.
 If you know that you’re going to need roadside assistance, use your cellphone to call your auto club or the highway patrol.
 If you have no phone, and can see an emergency call box, use the call box to call for help.
 Now, get back into the vehicle.
 No call box nearby?
 You’re probably better off just hanging the white cloth or piece of paper out the window and waiting for the highway patrol.

 - Park safely.
 To avoid being hit by a passing vehicle, never work on your food truck from the side that’s exposed to traffic.
 If you can, drive farther off the road to a safe, well-traveled place.
 Try to reach into the trouble area from the front or the side that’s away from traffic.

 - Use your hazard lights.
 If it’s daylight, put on your emergency blinkers to alert oncoming traffic to the fact that your vehicle isn’t moving.
 This is not a good idea at night because motorists coming up behind you may think that your vehicle is still rolling along the highway and run right into the rear end of your food truck.

 - Use reflective markers at night.
 If it’s nighttime and you’re not stuck in traffic, quickly place warning lights or reflective markers about six feet behind the vehicle to alert traffic, and then get back in the truck.

-If you get a flat tire, do not attempt to change it unless you can get to the side of the road and the tire is on the side of the vehicle that’s safely away from traffic.
-Because driving on a flat tire for any longer than it takes to park safely can destroy the tire, you need to replace it close to where it went flat.
+If you get a flat tire, do not attempt to change it unless you can get to the side of the road.
+Also, make sure the tire is on the side of the vehicle that’s safely away from traffic.
+Driving on a flat tire for any longer than it takes to park safely can destroy the tire.
+Because of this, you need to replace it close to where it goes flat.
 This is one reason why subscribing to roadside service is a good idea.

 We hope this article helps you in the case if or when your food truck breaks down.
 It will help you stay safe and make sure you and your staff are able to get back on the road once it’s been repaired.